Thomas Edward Leonard (1933)

 On the 1950 Census in Oxnard, Tommy was listed as working for as a radio tech for the Navy, while Barbara was a clerk at the telephone company.
 They lived right on Silver Strand Beach at Port Hueneme.

-By 1956, they had moved back to Maine, where they had their second child.
-While in Maine, Tommy worked overseas for Aramco Oil for about a year, and eventually the family moved to Accokeek, Maryland in 1960.
+By 1956, they had moved back to Maine, where they had their second child, Sally, at Mercy Hospital Portland.
+While in Maine, Tommy worked overseas in Abqaiq, Saudi Arabia for Aramco Oil for about a year, and eventually the family moved to Accokeek, Maryland in 1960.

-In 1964, Tommy, Barbara and the two girls paid a visit to Portland Maine, to try and see his children.
+In 1964, Tommy, Barbara and the two girls paid a visit to Portland Maine, to try and see his three children from his prior marriage.
 He managed to visit with Honey & Charlotte (but my father Tom, Jr. wanted nothing to do with him since he had deserted them as children).
 Unfortunately, this contact wasn't continued thereafter, although there was hope for it.
 I'm very happy that many decades later, I've established contact with some of this family, and we're beginning the process of getting to know each other.

 The family eventually moved to North Fort Myers, Florida in 1971.
 At that point, Tommy worked for the U.S. Coast Guard Maritime as a Radio Operator.
 He also served on the board of the American Radio Relay League, Dept. of Disaster Preparedness, and was a member of the Ft.
 Myers Radio Club.